themesberg/flowbite/content/components/forms.md

 </label>
 {{< /example >}}

-If you aren't using FlowBite's `style.css` file make sure that you include the following styles in your CSS for the toggle active styles:
+If you aren't using FlowBite's `flowbite.css` file make sure that you include the following styles in your CSS for the toggle active styles:

 ```css
 input:checked + .toggle-bg:after {